hestiacp/hestiacp/README.md

 **Hestia Control Panel is in active development and has been made available as a pre-release beta.**<br>
 **Please use caution if you choose to use this software in a production environment.**

+**WARNING: This is a modified fork of the original Hestia Control Panel project for development and personal use.**<br>
+**If you are looking to use Hestia Control Panel on your own server, please install it from https://github.com/hestiacp/hestiacp/.**

 What is Hestia Control Panel?
 ----------------------------
 * An open source web server control panel with an easy-to-use interface.